-The Early Childhood credential authorizes the holder to work with infant, toddler and preschool-age children with identified special needs.
+The Early Childhood credential authorizes the holder to work with infant, toddler and preschool-age children with disabilities.

-The Mild/Moderate credential authorizes the holder to teach students with disabilities in grades K-12, and adults up to age 22.
+The Mild/Moderate Support Needs credential authorizes the holder to teach students with disabilities in grades K-12, and adults up to age 22.

 Extensive Support Needs

-The Extensive Support Needs credential authorizes the holder to teach students with a wide range of special needs disabilities in grades K-12, and adults up to age 22.
+The Extensive Support Needs credential authorizes the holder to teach students with a wide range of disabilities in grades K-12, and adults up to age 22.